 Loud Bang When Furnace Starts

 If there is a loud boom when your furnace turns on, there are a couple things that could be occurring.
 Two typical things are a dirty furnace burner or ignitor.
-Stretching and contracting air ducts can also create loud bangs after the furnace blower comes on.
+Expanding and contracting air ducts can also create loud bangs after the furnace blower comes on.
 A soiled furnace burner or ignitor could prevent the burners from igniting, causing gas to build up.
-When the gas finally does ignite, it will create the loud bang you hear.
-This could cause a safety issue, especially if one of those small explosions caused the heat exchanger to deteriorate.
+When the gas does finally ignite, it will create the loud bang you hear.
+This could cause a safety issue, especially if one of these small explosions caused the heat exchanger to deteriorate.
 Not only could that result in a carbon monoxide leak, but you would also have to replace the heat exchanger, which can be very pricey.

 If you hear a high-pitched noise, it could be the blower belt, shaft bearings in need of oil, or even a malfunctioning blower motor.
 A seasonal heating tune-up will help discover these issues before they become big problems so make sure you contact us at 561-629-1826 and we’ll make sure your heating equipment is ready to keep you safe and warm all winter long.